Guidelines

 The Princeton Social Media Network

-The Princeton Social Media Network consists of staff or faculty members who are interested in social media or manage a social media account.
+The Princeton Social Media Network consists of staff or faculty members who are interested in social media or manage a Princeton social media account.
 The group meets throughout the year to share new ideas and learn while building cross-campus relationships.
-The Princeton Social Media Team schedules these meetings in addition to sending out a weekly newsletter to make campus communicators aware of Princeton social media news, industry updates and more.
-If you’d like to attend these meetings and/or receive this newsletter, please email [email protected].
+The Princeton Social Media Team schedules these meetings in addition to hosting a Slack Workspace as well as sending out a weekly newsletter to make campus communicators aware of Princeton social media news, industry updates and more.
+If you’d like to attend these meetings, join the Slack Workspace or receive the newsletter, please email [email protected].

 Account Management